dsamanuel/Data-Science/README.md

-# Data Science for Air Quality: A Python Exercise on Analyzing Environmental Data from California all sites
+# Python Exercise on Analyzing Environmental Data from California all sites